kapilbamotriya123/Social-media-app/README.md

 after all this we will build the custom hook to upload the media created a custom hook useMediaUploads which renders all the neccessary hooks

+**Then we created media previews to see the media in the posts**

+**Now we will build drag and drop along with copy paste** is is done by a hook useDrazone by upload thing itself